silvabyte/ChezWizper/README.md

 ## Features

-- 🎤 hyprland keybind to toggle recording (Super+R by default)
+- 🎤 use hyprland keybind to toggle recording (I use Super+R)
 - 🔴 Visual indicators for recording status via notifications
 - 🎯 Automatic text injection into focused applications
 - 📋 Clipboard integration with fallback support